lwhiteley/react-native-android-contactpicker/README.md

 This is a react native module that wraps [Android-ContactPicker](https://github.com/1gravity/Android-ContactPicker) to facilitate selecting multiple contacts in one intent.
 This is for android version 5 (or higher) only.

 > **NB.** Temporarily using `github` to install the android-contactpicker library until v1.2 is released.
-> There will be some temporary steps that will be removed in the official release
+> There will be some temporary steps that will be removed in the official release.

+> make sure to clean before compiling:
+> `cd android && ./gradlew clean && cd ..`

 ## Installation